Environmental sociology: Eco-Marxism

-Societal-environmental dialectic
+Societal-environment dialectic

 In 1975, the highly influential work of Allan Schnaiberg transfigured environmental sociology, proposing a societal-environmental dialectic, though within the 'neo-Marxist' framework of the relative autonomy of the state as well.
 This conflictual concept has overwhelming political salience.
 First, the economic synthesis states that the desire for economic expansion will prevail over ecological concerns.
 Policy will decide to maximize immediate economic growth at the expense of environmental disruption.
 Secondly, the managed scarcity synthesis concludes that governments will attempt to control only the most dire of environmental problems to prevent health and economic disasters.
 This will give the appearance that governments act more environmentally consciously than they really do.
 Third, the ecological synthesis generates a hypothetical case where environmental degradation is so severe that political forces would respond with sustainable policies.
 The driving factor would be economic damage caused by environmental degradation.
 The economic engine would be based on renewable resources at this point.
 Production and consumption methods would adhere to sustainability regulations.

 These conflict-based syntheses have several potential outcomes.
 One is that the most powerful economic and political forces will preserve the status quo and bolster their dominance.
 Historically, this is the most common occurrence.
 Another potential outcome is for contending powerful parties to fall into a stalemate.
 Lastly, tumultuous social events may result that redistribute economic and political resources.